HaukeBartsch/render_char_to_28x28/README.md

 ```
 ### Limitations

-The input files are assumed to be grayscale 16bit (DICOM, MONOCHROME2).
+The input files are assumed to be grayscale 16bit or 8bit (DICOM, MONOCHROME2).
 The output can be either DICOM or png (16-bit, grayscale stored as color).
 The "types" specification in the file above is not yet implemented - only random text is supported currently.

 ## Build the program